 Each of our A level distance learning courses is divided into two parts: the AS level and the 2nd Year (A2 level).
 While both contain roughly the same amount of learning material, the conceptually more difficult elements will almost always be at post-AS level.

-AS level exams may be taken after one year of study but results from AS exams no longer count towards A level results.
-At AS level, there are generally two written exams of 90 minutes duration.
+AS level exams may be taken after one year of study but results from AS level exams no longer count towards A level results.
+As level is now effectively a stand-alone qualification.

-In addition to the recommended text, each course includes a list of suggested further reading to help you gain a broader understanding of your subject.
+In addition to the set text, each course includes a list of suggested further reading to help you gain a broader understanding of your subject

 The sense of achievement my two A grades have given me, the self confidence boost and sheer happiness were definitely worth the effort!
 I am only half way through to getting my A levels and getting A’s in my AS French and Spanish, means I may some day actually apply for a job as a teacher of foreign languages.
 And if I don’t, I have still bettered myself!